ALP

 Intra-machine — Unix-domain socket

-Each alpi listens on a user-chosen TCP port (default 7423).
+The default profile listens on a TCP port (default 7423) whenever the machine has a reachable address — the shared accessible address (network.host — see CONFIG.md → network), an auto-detected overlay/LAN address, or 0.0.0.0 in Docker; with no reachable address it stays Unix-only.
+Named profiles are Unix-only unless they set their own explicit, unique alp.tcp_port (otherwise profiles would collide on the shared port).
+A profile is configured once and both the ALP peer listener and the device-pairing host plane use the same address, on their own ports. (service.alp: false disables ALP for a profile entirely.)
 Connection establishment uses the Noise_XK handshake pattern from the Noise Protocol Framework [NOISE], where the responder's static public key is known to the initiator in advance and the initiator's static public key is revealed only to the responder.
 This pattern matches ALP's pinned-pubkey model exactly:

 ALP deliberately does not use TLS or HTTPS.
 The pinned-key trust model plus Noise gives authenticated encryption with forward secrecy in a small surface the implementation can own end to end.
 TLS would pull in a PKI, a certificate-management story, and a parser whose historical CVE record is not justified for a pair-wise agent channel.